travis-ci/docs-travis-ci-com/user/billing-overview.md

 ## Travis CI Plan types

-Travis CI billing system consists of two types of subscriptions: Concurrent based plans and Usage-based plans.
+Travis CI billing system consists of two types of subscriptions: Concurrent-based plans and Usage-based plans.
 The variety of plans provides you with the flexibility to choose the plan that suits your needs.